School meals

 Packed lunches should come to school in a strong container clearly marked with your child’s name.
 Please do not use glass containers or send any knives.
 Please don’t include items like nuts or peanut butter just in case they cause another child, or an adult, a serious, potentially fatal, problem.
 Our school community includes people with serious allergies.

 If you’re stuck for ideas for healthy packed lunches, why not check out the link below for lots of great suggestions?
-The school nursing service say: ‘A healthy nutritious packed lunch will help your child to make the make the most out of their learning, helping them to concentrate throughout the school day.
+The school nursing service say: ‘A healthy nutritious packed lunch will help your child to make the most out of their learning, helping them to concentrate throughout the school day.
 A healthy lunch does not have to be complicated or expensive – for example, use leftovers from dinner, and switch crisps for cucumber or carrot sticks.’

 Lunchbox ideas & recipes

-This page was last updated on 2nd November 2023
+This page was last updated on 21st November 2024